haroohie-club/HaroohieSite/content/blog/6.2023-04-15-serial-loops-0-1-now-available/en.md

 Hello, everyone!

-Today we're very exicted to announce that we're publicly releasing the first version of [Serial Loops](/chokuretsu/serial-loops) for Windows, macOS and Linux.
+Today we're very excited to announce that we're publicly releasing the first version of [Serial Loops](/chokuretsu/serial-loops) for Windows, macOS and Linux.
 Serial Loops is a new editor for *Suzumiya Haruhi no Chokuretsu* (The Series of Haruhi Suzumiya), the game we're currently working on [translating to English](/chokuretsu).

 ## The road to Serial Loops
 If you've been following our excellent [*Chokuretsu ROM Hacking Challenges*](/blog/2022-10-19-chokuretsu-compression) blog post series, you'll know all about the work Jonko's been doing to reverse engineer the game to enable our English translation patch.
 First, a bit of background!